 Community Features/Requirements: Common class

-If you wish to enhance your German skills in a fun and relaxed environment, the German House is the right fit for you!
+Description: If you wish to enhance your German skills in a fun and relaxed environment, the German House is the right fit for you!
 The Hans und Sophie Scholl Haus constitutes a unique Living-Learning program.
 Students who live in the house agree to speak German as much as possible and UA offers an optional conversation course exclusive to German House residents.
 The program is supervised by a student director, who is a native speaker and lives in the house with the other residents.

 Scholl Haus is currently housed in the Bryce Lawn apartments.